 Unfortunately for Frazier, Ali had learned his lessons well from the first bout.
 He refused to make the same mistakes which had abetted Joe’s efforts in ’71, such as clowning and playing to the crowd while Joe piled up points, or settling on the ropes and letting Frazier pound his abdomen.
 He also refused to engage in as many spirited, toe-to-toe exchanges; the second it looked like a firefight might break out, Ali clinched or got on his bicycle.
 Concentrating on lateral movement and using the entire ring, Ali circled and danced, landing quick jabs and one-twos, and hugging Joe anytime he threatened.
 It didn’t make for thrilling action, but it did allow Ali to establish a commanding lead on the scorecards as he swept the first four rounds, even staggering Frazier in the second with a right hand.

 But it must be noted that Ali was helped by the fact that Frazier appeared a pale imitation of his formerly “smokin'” self.
 Compared to the first fight, Joe moved with less urgency and his punches lacked snap.
-He pursued doggedly, occasionally getting home with his big left, but for the most part Ali the matador stayed one step ahead of the bull on legs more nimble than in ’71.
-And when Joe did threaten, Ali tied him up and hung on until the referee separated them.
+He pursued doggedly, occasionally getting home with the big left, but for the most part Ali the matador stayed one step ahead of the bull on legs more nimble than in ’71.
+And when Joe did threaten, Ali tied him up and hung on until the referee intervened.
 In the fifth the pace slowed and Frazier started to close the distance but Ali kept clinching while moving just enough to stay out of trouble.
 The sixth was controlled by Ali and a frustrated Frazier taunted “The Louisville Lip” before paying for his trouble by eating a sharp one-two.